It’s official: legal sports betting is finally available in the state of Nebraska… but it’s not exactly what in-state bettors had been hoping for.

 A comprehensive list of bet types is more synonymous with the most progressive and successful legal sports betting jurisdictions in the country.
 Nebraska certainly isn’t, and without changes won’t be considered one of those states.
 Early legislation has already, curiously, ruled out much of the prop betting opportunities.
 This includes player props on college athletes which have been signaled out as a “no-go” for Nebraska bettors.

-With that being said, all of the sports betting staples should be possible for sports betting in Nebraska:
+With that being said, all of the sports betting staples are possible for sports betting in Nebraska:

 - Spread – oddsmakers determine what they think a winner of a given match will win by.
 You bet against that “Spread.”
 An example is the Denver Broncos as 3-point favorites (-3) over the underdog Indianapolis Colts (+3).
 If you bet on the Broncos, they must win by over 3 points (called covering the spread) for the bet to cash.
 If the Colts lose by less than 3 or win outright (also known as covering the spread), your wager on the Broncos will fail.